Death of Iran general spurs anxiety over fate of US hostages

 He said he saw a silver lining in President Donald Trump’s statement on Twitter that “Iran never won a war, but never lost a negotiation!” and is hopeful that means the two sides are open to easing and even humanitarian gestures.

-Secretary of State Mike Pompeo, who a month ago said the Wang swap could lead to a dialogue between Washington and Tehran over prisoners, said on “Meet the Press” on Sunday that “I love these families” and that he knows they’re “suffering greatly.”
+Secretary of State Mike Pompeo, who a month ago said the Wang swap could lead to a dialogue between Washington and Tehran over prisoners, said on NBC’s “Meet the Press” on Sunday that “I love these families” and that he knows they’re “suffering greatly.”

 “We continue to work on that process, to get every American held anywhere in the world, including by the kleptocrats and theocrats in Iran, to get them to return American hostages.
 We will never give up on that mission,” Pompeo said.

 Joanne White said she is particularly concerned about her son, who was convicted of insulting Iran’s supreme leader and posting private information online.
-He is ill with cancer and recently complained to her that he was starving in prison.
+She said her son, who was sentenced to 10 years in prison, is ill with cancer and recently complained to her that he was starving in prison.

 She said he has long been a Trump supporter and, when it came to the president’s impeachment, “he told me to tell the Democrats to leave Trump alone.”

-White, who lives in Arizona, said she personally doesn’t know what to make of the Trump administration’s assertion that Soleimani was planning imminent attacks at the time of his death.
+White, who lives in Arizona, said she doesn’t know what to make of the Trump administration’s assertion that Soleimani was planning imminent attacks at the time of his death.

 “It’s something he’s going to have to answer,” she said of Trump.
 “I know he’s going to have to answer to that.”